javiereliomedina/CV/README.md

-# CV with Rmarkdown and ORCID
+# CV and Cover letter

 I have made my CV extracting all my personal information from ORCID, except the Teaching section (which is not in ORCID).
-I only need to keep up-to-date my ORCID website and my CV is directly build running the .Rmd.
-I have used the format *Awesome* (package{vitae}), and If possible add my publications information from Scopus.
+Thus, I only need to keep up-to-date my ORCID website for automatically creating an update CV.
+I have used the format Awesome (package{vitae}), and if possible I synchronise ORCID and SCOPUS for getting my publication records.

 First of all I got my ORCID API Key and save it in .Renviron, that way I can run Rmarkdown without problems.